中国动物保护网CAPN

 Chinese Animal Protection Network

-Chinese Animal Protection Network (CAPN) is the first Chinese network for animal protection.
-We initiated many pioneering projects that target different animal issues such as academic research of animal protection, lab animal protection, vegetarianism, networking of advocacy groups/individuals, campaign against dog eating and cat eating,campaign against animal hoarding, campaign against massive dogs/cats killing for population control.
-Those projects have lead the direction of Chinese NGOs in the recent years.
+English FAQChinese Animal Protection Network (CAPN) is the first Chinese network for animal protection.
+We initiated many pioneering projects that target different animal issues such as scientific research, lab animal rights, scientific vegetarianism, networking of advocacy groups/individuals, animal autonomy, cruel population control methods of animals (such as indiscriminate culling).
+Those projects have led the direction of Chinese NGOs in the recent years.
 Since the launching of our first project back to 2004, our cooperative network has been expanding and has reached almost every part of China.
-At this moment, we are working in partnership with over 180 groups and more than ninety-thousand individual supporters who recognize our values, and are using technology, research, education, artistry, and creativity to make our world a better place for all sentiente beings.
+At the time of writing, CAPN has more than 200 partner groups around world.
+We also have twenty thousand individual supporters who recognize our values, that are using technology, research, education, artistry, and creativity to make our world a better place for all sentient beings.
+We oppose racism in animal activism .
 If you would like to know more information about CAPN, please visit the websites of our projects below or send us email: info@capn-online.info.

 Founder: Dr Jenia Meng ---- Founded: 2004 ---- Our Philosophy of Animal Rights ---- Offical Website: CAPN-online.info

-Chinese Companion Animal Protection Network Animal Rights in China
+Taoist Animal Ethics CCAPN Animal Rights in China

 Animal Rights in China